 - A Testing section demonstrating the performance of your final prototype.
 This section should include high quality images and a 30-second infomercial-style video of your final prototype.

-- Quality: is the proposed solution interesting and novel?
-(10 points)
+Quality: is the proposed solution interesting and novel?

 - Overall quality: Is the documentation well-written and easy to understand?
-(5 points)
+Are there sufficient photos/videos that support the documentation?

 - Design: Does this section include an overview of the design as well as a discussion of its strengths, weaknesses, and potential modifications?
-(5 points) Example of a high scoring design section.
+Example of a high scoring design section.

 - Fabrication: Does this section describe the procedure used to build the prototype?
 Does it include useful visual aids?
-(5 points) Example of a high scoring fabrication section.
+Example of a high scoring fabrication section.

 An international panel of expert judges will score each project using the rubric below.
 Details of the judging panel will be released over the coming months.